Learn how to smoke a whole turkey using a Masterbuilt electric smoker, and why it is one of easiest, and tastiest, ways to smoke a turkey!

 That’s why we are going to show you exactly how much smoke to apply and exactly how to get crispy skin on your Masterbuilt smoked turkey too.

-And you can really use any electric smoker, it doesn’t have to be a Masterbuilt, and follow our instructions below!
+You can use any electric smoker, it doesn't have to be a Masterbuilt.
+Just follow our instructions below!

 Let’s go!